wbzyl/rack-codehighlighter/README.markdown

 Normalization:

-* highlighted code is always wrapped with `pre` element with attributes appropriate for codehighlighter used.
-(2
+* Highlighted code is always wrapped with `pre` element with attributes appropriate for codehighlighter used.
-* language names are taken from Ultraviolet
+* Language names are taken from Ultraviolet.

 ## A simple example with inline template